 Can a Divorced Person Collect Social Security from an Ex-spouse?

-Many people depend on social security, yet those that are divorced may not know if they are entitled to their former spouse’s retirement earnings.
+Many people depend on social security, yet those who are divorced may not know if they are entitled to their former spouse’s retirement earnings.

 The good news is that a former spouse can collect from his or her ex under certain circumstances: